sharpedmimishee/keyscarer/README.md

 # keyscarer
 Overuse keys on your pc!
+This tool let you be able to use keys as other behaviors.